Truongson-erorr/PersonalExpenseTracker/README.md

 ## 🧠 Architecture & Design

-The project is built using the **MVVM (Model - ViewModel - View)** architecture to ensure:
-- Clear separation of UI, data, and logic layers
+The app follows the **MVVM (Model - ViewModel - View)** architecture, ensuring clean separation of UI, data, and logic layers.
-- Reactive and responsive UI with **Jetpack Compose**
-- Scalable and maintainable structure suitable for future updates
+It leverages **Jetpack Compose** for a reactive, declarative UI and provides a modular, scalable structure suitable for long-term maintenance and future updates.

 ---